 Pedestrian improvements on Wallarah Road, Gorokan

-Roads and Maritime Services is planning to carry out pedestrian safety improvements on Wallarah Road between Nichols Avenue and Hill Street at Gorokan.
+Roads and Maritime Services is improving pedestrian safety on Wallarah Road between Nichols Avenue and Taloma Street at Gorokan.

 Updates and announcements

 Work on the pedestrian improvements started on Monday 11 June.
 Work will be carried out between 7pm and 5am from Sunday to Thursday.
 Some work will also take place between 7am and 5pm from Monday to Friday.
 The project is expected to be completed by the end of June, weather permitting.
 For more information please see our June 2018 project notification (PDF, 706Kb).

 Work on the pedestrian improvements started on Monday 11 June.